lyubomirlichev/lyubomirlichev.github.io/_posts/2020-11-23-musictribe-space-planner.md

 ---

 ### Project description
-Designed and implemented UI, features and systems for a prototype 3D Event Space Planner, aimed to significantly reduce friction when planning an event.
+The 3D Event Space Planner is a 3D environment authoring tool, designed to significantly reduce friction when planning an event.

-Demo:
+The Planner allows the user to construct fully customizable rooms and environments using custom and pre-built assets.
+The Planner also affords multiple ways to view the experience including free camera, 2D, and first-person view.

+Demo video:

 [![Image alt text](https://img.youtube.com/vi/g2rVpGoNSpw/0.jpg)](https://www.youtube.com/watch?v=g2rVpGoNSpw)

 ### What I worked on

-The Planner allows the user to construct fully customizable rooms and environments using custom and pre-built assets.
-The Planner also affords multiple ways to view the experience including free camera, 2D, and first-person view.

 I was responsible for all of the design and implementation of the UI and Input interactions.
 It was necessary to craft a cohesive UI theme, and to design and implement UI components which aim to assist and guide the user to the capabilities of the software.